 When you make contact with heat, radiation, chemicals, or electrical currents, you can sustain a burn injury.
 The different types of burn injuries are as follows:

 - Thermal burns come from heat sources like hot metals, scalding liquids, steam, and flames.

 - Radiation burns are a result of prolonged exposure to ultraviolet light (like the sun) or other sources of radiation (like an X-ray).

 - Chemical burns come from strong acids, alkalies, detergents, or solvents that come into contact with the skin or eyes.

 - Electrical burns are a result of electrical current – alternating current (AC) or direct current (DC).

-“Fourth degree burns extend into fat, fifth degree burns into muscle, and sixth degree burns to bone.”
+- Fifth degree burns: extends into muscle, and sixth degree burns to bone.”

 Although most first-degree burns heal on their own, second- and third-degree burns and burns that cover a large portion of the body typically require medical attention.

 Burns are also incredibly painful, with the exception of third-degree burns which destroy the nerve endings.
 First-degree burns are red, painful, and dry; second-degree burns are red, blistered, swollen, and painful; and third-degree burns appear with or charred.

 If you have suffered any significant burn injury, you may be entitled to compensation.
 Woron and Dhillon, LLC can help you file a personal injury lawsuit to recover the damages you are owed.